 Rotterdam: Europe's Leading Port

 The port of Rotterdam in the Netherlands handles millions of containerloads of freight every year.
-For a forty year period after World War II, it was the busiest port in the world, and it continues to be the biggest in Europe.
-Its massive facilities provide the crucial connection point for freight traffic between Europe and Asia.
+For forty years after World War II, it was the busiest port in the world, and it continues to be the biggest in Europe.
+Its massive facilities provide the crucial connection for freight traffic between Europe and Asia.
 Contributor Mike Zwigjers used a DJI Mavic Pro to create an amazing aerial video of this mammoth harbor in the southern Netherlands, the driver of the economy of the second largest Dutch city.